Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. Select your targets.

-Even minor targeting adjustments can make your email blasts feel more relevant to your audience without losing their broad appeal.
+Even small adjustments can make your email blasts feel more relevant without losing their wide reach.

 5. Create your email blast message.

-• Use a compelling subject line that is engaging and invites immediate action.
+• Write a subject line that’s clear, engaging and encourages action.

-Rebecca Parson, a public relations professional in investing and insurance, notes that other messaging elements may make sense, depending on your goals.
+Rebecca Parson, a public relations professional in investing and insurance, noted that other elements may make sense depending on your goal.
 “Some things I’ve seen work well are including interactive elements like polls or surveys to engage recipients and get their feedback, incorporating user-generated content like customer photos or testimonials to boost credibility and relatability and offering a time-limited deal to encourage immediate action.”

 6. Analyze the email’s performance.